63 Outdoor Wedding Ideas for Any Couple

 26. Alongside a babbling brook.
 No need to hire a musician for the ceremony because Mother Nature provides.

 27. A treehouse wedding.
-Hold the ceremony in a treehouse.
+Hold the ceremony in a unique wedding venue like a treehouse.
 Party under the green canopy.
 Guests can even get a treehouse of their own to stay in overnight if they would like.

 Swap out the stars for an outdoor wedding under the lights of a city skyline